-This week’s TTT topic is actually supposed to be Books with Names/Character Names In the Titles, but I wasn’t really feeling that one so I decided to go rogue.
-Since I’ve been a bum and haven’t yet posted my list of goals for reading and blogging, I’m going that route instead.
-I think most of these are repeats of goals I had for 2021, either because I failed at them last year or because I did okay and really want to continue to work on that same goal in the coming year.
+This week’s TTT topic is Bookish Goals for 2023.
+I think most of these are repeats of goals I had for 2022, either because I failed at them last year or because I did okay and really want to continue to work on that same goal in the coming year.

-1) My number one goal this year is a repeat goal from the past two years and that is to read more of the books I own.
+1) My number one goal this year is a repeat goal from the past three years and that is to read more of the books I own.
 I love ARCs of course, but I hate feeling like I’m neglecting books I’ve purchased.
-I actually did really good with this goal last year, reading 78 of the books I had physically sitting on my shelves.
-Where I didn’t do as well, however, were all of those ebooks I have sitting on my kindle so I really want to make those a focus this year.
-I’m not taking part in any challenges aside from Goodreads this year but am setting a personal goal for myself of reading 70 books I already own.
+I lost track of how many I read last year, but I know I put a pretty good dent in the oldest unread books I own.
+I’m not taking part in any challenges aside from Goodreads this year but I am setting a personal goal for myself of reading 70 books I already own.
 I’ve already read 4 books I own in January so hopefully that bodes well for another good year.

-2) This is also a repeat goal from 2021 and 2020.
+2) This is also a repeat goal from 2022 and 2021.
 I really want to continue to only participate in blog tours where I have already requested a review book.
-I did pretty well at this in 2021; I don’t think I participated in any tours where I didn’t already have a copy of the book.
-Hoping to stay on track in 2022.
+I did really well with this last year, but it’s always so tempting when someone reaches out with a tour opportunity.

 3) This is also an ongoing goal since my struggle to finish series continues.
-In 2021, I had a list of 8 series I wanted to finish or get caught up in and another list of 3 series that I wanted to start.
-I finished 6 of the series from the first list and started (and finished!) one from the second list.
-For this year, I have 3 series that I want to finish and 7 sitting on my shelf that I want to start.
+In 2022, I had a list of 3 series I wanted to finish or get caught up in and another list of 7 series that I wanted to start.
+I finished none of the series from the first list and started (and finished!) one from the second list.
+For this year, I have 6 series on my shelf that I want to finish and 6 sitting on my shelf that I want to start.

 Series I Want to Finish or Get Caught Up On: